Your Mediation Information and

 Adept Mediation is committed to providing services to a high professional standard for all our clients.
 Our mediator Clare Hayes Guymer is a member of the College of Mediators and is registered with the Family Mediation Council and the Civil Mediation Council.
 Clare trained with National Family Mediation (NFM), the London School of Mediation, and the Chartered Institute of Arbitrators (CIArb).

-Get started - book a MIAM with us today
+Get started - Book a MIAM with us today

 ch@adeptmediation.com